Jarred Kelenic Player Props: Mariners vs. Twins

 Twins Pitching Rankings

-- Twins pitchers combine to allow the seventh-fewest home runs in baseball (98 total, one per game).
+- The Twins give up the seventh-fewest home runs in baseball (99 total, one per game).

-- The righty's most recent appearance came on Saturday, July 8 against the Baltimore Orioles, when he threw six innings, surrendering six earned runs while allowing six hits.
+- The right-hander's last time out was on Saturday, July 8 against the Baltimore Orioles, when he went six innings, surrendering one earned run while allowing four hits.

+- In 14 games this season, the 28-year-old has amassed an ERA of 2.61, with 8.6 strikeouts per nine innings.
+Opponents are hitting .207 against him.

 © 2023 Data Skrive.
 All rights reserved.